emacsmirror/quick-fasd/README.md

 * Removes Ivy support, delegating it to a possible third-party package.
 * Allows customizing the Lighter
 * Removes the trailing slash from directories before adding them to Fasd ensures consistent path entries and prevents duplicates.
+* Normalizes the path before adding it to Fasd by expanding it (e.g., replacing `~/` with the home directory) and removing any trailing slash from directories.

 ## Author and License